AeroNotix/onan/README.md

   because:
   * Rebar is extremely poorly coded.
   * It uses strage semantics for calling into plugin code.
 * Open deployment tool / open archival service.
+This is to prevent a single point of failure in the dependency network.
 * Namespaced packages. (e.g. puzza/awesome_lib and rpt/awesome_lib )
     * These are now two separate projects.
 * Projects under the same name mean that other projects with the same